• Skip to main content

 • 📋Recipe

-About This Savory Pumpkin Galette
+This Savory Pumpkin Galette is Pure Cozy

-• salt - table salt, kosher salt or sea salt
+• salt - Table salt, kosher salt or sea salt.

 *Check recipe card for ingredient amounts.

-How to Make it
+How to Make a Pumpkin Galette

-1. Make the pastry.
+Step 1.
+Begin making the pastry.
 In a medium bowl, combine the flour and salt.
 Add the cubes of butter and cut them into the flour with a fork or your fingers until coarse.
-Add the egg and 2 tablespoons of cold water and work the mixture together, just until it forms a ball (adding one more tablespoon of cold water if needed).

-2. Chill.
+Step 3.
+Chill.
 Flatten into a disc, cover with plastic wrap and chill for 30 minutes.

-4. Assemble the pumpkin galette.
-Combine the pumpkin purée with the egg and salt.
-Spread the pumpkin mixture out onto the dough circle, leaving a 2” border of pastry around the outside.
+Step 6.
+Add toppings and fold.
 Add the crumbled goat cheese and sliced shallots evenly on top of the pumpkin.
 Sprinkle with black pepper.
 Fold the pastry border over the filling.
 The center of the galette should be left open.

-5. Bake.
+Step 7.
+Bake.
 Bake for about 30 minutes or until the crust is golden brown.
 Keep an eye on it.

 👩🏻🍳 Chef's Note: If you're looking for a beverage to pair it with, try this pumpkin pie martini or fall rum punch.

-Tips
+Joss' Top Tips

-Since galettes inherently have a rustic, homemade vibe, your crust doesn't have to be perfectly round.
+One of the best things about making a galette, is that it doesn't have to be perfect.
 In fact, an uneven crust gives your galette pastry more character.

 After you bake your pumpkin galette, let it cool for a bit--it might be hard to resist, but the filling could burn your tongue if you bite into it too quickly.
 It also gives the filling a chance to set.

 Remember to keep the ingredients for the pastry chilled for best results.
+It's one of the secrets to tender, flaky, bakery-style pastry.

-Storage
+Pumpkin Galette Storage

 • Fridge: Afterward, cover the leftovers with plastic wrap and store them in the fridge for up to 5 days.